 e.
 Increased sorting of combined waste at waste sorting station (financial incentives)

 f.
 Develop innovative recycling programs (such as for Nitrile gloves)

+g.
+Provide financial incentives to both departments and Auxiliaries for recycling, e.g., no-cost or compensation for recyclables collected

 3. Make campus purchasing entities responsible for costs of the disposal of the products consumed